lowerkey/web-worker-facade/README.md

 ```

 ## Design
 Posiphyss will use web workers to hide the main simulation from the user, providing the interface defined above.
+The simulation web worker is wrapped by a layout-bridge with mostly mimics the graph interface.

+More details will follow as the project progresses.

 ## Roadmap
+0. The first step will be to wrap the web worker in a layout-bridge.
-1. The project will begin with section 4 of the paper linked to above, Dynamic Coarsening.
+1. After that, the project will implement section 4 of the linked paper, Dynamic Coarsening.